Select the appropriate specimens for viral isolation based on the clinical symptoms as outlined in the Viral Specimen Selection Table.

 Reference Culture: Viral Isolation

-Laboratories who would like final identification and/or confirmation of their results may send isolates to the DSHS Laboratory.
+Laboratories that would like final identification and/or confirmation of their results may send isolates to the DSHS Laboratory.

 Isolates can be sent either frozen on dry ice or at ambient temperatures in cell culture monolayers that are shipped when CPE is first evident in the monolayers.
 Fill the tube or vial with media to prevent drying of the monolayer during transit if the tube or vial gets turned during transit.